So you've been diagnosed with bruxism.

 This price range depends on the type of mouth guard needed, which are listed below.

 The heaviest teeth grinding requires the thickest, strongest custom dental night guard.
 These durable guards usually last 2-5 years and are made of 2-3 mm thick rigid acrylic.
 Though they are typically the most expensive dental night guards, if you are suffering from severe bruxism, these heavier guards are the best way to protect your tooth enamel over time.

 If you have somewhat less intense teeth grinding and some clenching, a hybrid mouth guard is your best choice.
 These custom mouth guards are 2-3mm thick and last 1-3 years.
 The inside layer is soft to provide cushioning for clenching while the outside layer is rigid plastic to provide durability and protection for your tooth enamel.

 Light Bruxism and Clenching

-Dentists generally suggest expensive custom mouth guards, but by purchasing the same high quality custom shaped mouth guard from an online dental clinic you can save hundreds of dollars while getting the same comfort and protection you can expect from a mouth guard purchased through your dentist.
+Dentists generally suggest expensive mouthguards for grinding teeth, but by purchasing the same high-quality custom-shaped mouth guard from an online dental clinic, you can save hundreds of dollars.
+Furthermore, at the same time, you will be getting the same comfort and protection you can expect from a mouth guard purchased through your dentist.
 It is worth taking a look at the range of options before you spend $300-$500 at your dentist's office.